 This pose stretches the back and promotes spinal flexibility.

-1) Begin on your hands and knees with hands directly under shoulders and knees directly under hips.
+1) Begin on your hands and knees with hands directly under your shoulders and knees directly under your hips.

 2) Start with your spine in a “neutral” or long position, then slowly tuck your tailbone and lower the crown of your head so your back gently rounds.

-3) Draw your naval up to your spine and breathe gently as you hold the stretch.
+3) Draw your navel up to your spine and breathe gently as you hold the stretch.

 Seated Forward Fold

 This pose stretches the hamstrings and low back.